-- Avoid harsh driving.
-Accelerate and brake gently and reduce speed smoothly.
+- Avoid harsh driving Accelerate and brake gently and reduce speed smoothly.

 - Slow down in plenty of time before bends and corners.

-If you get stuck in snow
+If you get stuck in the snow

-- If you get stuck in snow do not rev the engine this will only make the rut your wheels are in worse.
+- If you get stuck in snow, do not rev the engine this will only make the rut your wheels are in worse.
 Instead, move the car slowly backwards and forwards out of the rut using the highest gear you can.

-- If this doesn’t work you may need to ask for a push or get your shovel out.
+- If this doesn’t work, you may need to ask for a push or get your shovel out.